Kenneth A. Clarke: Career

-Clarke has spent most of his career working in the non-profit spheres.
-He has served in some capacity at the Ohio Historical Society, John G Shedd Aquarium, Ohio State University, The Poetry Center at the School of the Art Institute and Safer Foundation.
+Clarkes career has primarily been in the non-profit sector, with roles at the Ohio Historical Society, John G Shedd Aquarium, Ohio State University, The Poetry Center at the School of the Art Institute and Safer Foundation.

 While Clarke was at the Poetry Center, it began publishing its annual anthology Hands on Stanzas.

 At Pritzker Military Museum and Library, Clarke first served as Vice President of Administration and Operations.
 He began producing and hosting episodes of Pritzker Military Presents and Citizen Soldier, the library's two web and television programs.
 He took over as the museum's president and CEO in 2012.
 While at the Pritzker Military Museum and Library he created, and was one of the architects of the World War One Centennial Commission's 100 Cities/100 Memorials matching grant program sponsored by the Pritzker Military Museum and Library that helped communities across the United States renovate World War One monuments.

 Clarke joined Blockland Cleveland, a technology focused economic development initiative of JumpStart, Inc. and other Cleveland organizations in 2018.

 Clarke joined Rescue Village, also known as the Geauga County Humane Society, in March 2021.

 Clarke is a former board member of the USO of Illinois, and a former board member of National History Day.
 Clarke is a member of Sons of the American Revolution.